milvus-io/community/blog/en/building-a-search-by-image-shopping-experience-with-vova-and-milvus.md

 title: Building a Search by Image Shopping Experience with VOVA and Milvus
 author: Zilliz
 date: 2021-05-13 08:44:05.528+00
 desc: Discover how Milvus, an open-source vector database, was used by e-commerce platform VOVA to power shopping by image.

-banner: ../assets/blogCover.png
-cover: ../assets/blogCover.png
+cover: ../assets/pc-blog.jpg
 tag: test1
 origin: zilliz.com/blog/building-a-search-by-image-shopping-experience-with-vova-and-milvus
 ---

 # Building a Search by Image Shopping Experience with VOVA and Milvus

 Jump to:

 - [How does image search work?](#how-does-image-search-work)
 - [Target detection using the YOLO model](#target-detection-using-the-yolo-model)
 - [Image feature vector extraction with ResNet](#image-feature-vector-extraction-with-resnet)